The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case

 Asked in August 2003 if he feared for his own life, Knight told the Times at the Peninsula Hotel in Beverly Hills, "I don't believe anyone is hunting me.
 But even if they were, so what?"
 "The only guarantee a man has in life is that you are born to die.
 I'm from the ghetto, where black men get killed every day."

 No versions of her lawsuit named Suge Knight—who was in prison for violating probation on a previous assault charge when Biggie was killed and didn't get out until 2001—as a defendant.
-One of the first people named, however, was David Mack, a cop who had been investigated in the LAPD Rampart corruption scandal and who had ties to Knight, and associate Amir Muhammad, whom police also suspected at one point had pulled the trigger on Notorious B.I.G.
+One of the first people named, however, seemingly thanks to a theory espoused by Richard Poole, was David Mack, a cop who had been investigated in the LAPD Rampart corruption scandal and who had ties to Knight, and associate Amir Muhammad, whom police also suspected at one point had pulled the trigger on Notorious B.I.G.
 Both men were dismissed from the complaint before it went to trial.

+The city was ordered to pay Volletta Wallace, who along with Combs served as a producer on 2009's Notorious, $1.1 million in sanctions.
+Her original suit, filed in 2002, ended in a mistrial in 2005; she refiled in 2006 but agreed to withdraw the suit in 2010.
+The task force was subsequently disbanded.)

 "That's all the justice that these cases will see," Kading told Complex in 2012.
 "The co-conspirators are never going to be prosecuted.
 Unfortunately, the cases are so complicated and convoluted.
 These will never see criminal prosecution.